rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 1
+You can use `WHERE name LIKE 'B%'` to find the countries that start with "B".
+The `%` is a wild-card it can match any characters.
-Find the country that starts with Y.
+Find the country that start with Y.

 **My Solution:**